 Here is a typical vowel lesson.
 It instructs the students on the sound difference between the vowel sound in the word 'green', which is often called 'long i', and the sound that is in 'tin', which is often called 'short i'.
 While many languages, such as those in the Romance group (French, Italian, etc.), have 'long i', they might not have the 'short i', and so the student will pronounce the words 'ease' and 'is' EXACTLY the same.
 For a native English speaker, however, these words sound very different!

 Newcastle Language Systems has produced nearly fifty of these useful exercises for its students, and we are in the process of producing many more.
-We are also creating videos to accompany the exercises, so that our students may practice without the instructor.
+We have also created videos to accompany the exercises, so that our students may practice without the instructor.
 So, If you're ready to take the next step toward improved pronunciation of American and International English, you can contact us here.

 After a few years of teaching English pronunciation, we realized that the standard method of instruction is completely outdated in today's world.
 For years, British instructors have taught British English, Americans have taught American English, and the same goes for all the Irish, Scots, Australians, Canadians, and New Zealanders.
 The instructors taught the accent that the student needed to converse with people in their region.